 - Flavour: less boldly sweet with nutty and distinct woody pine overtones

 - Properties: high nutritional value, rich in antioxidants and trace elements (calcium, magnesium, iron, zinc) with high antiseptic action and therapeutic properties.
 Low sugar concentration makes it ideal for a low-calorie diet. high nutritional value and up to four times more intense antioxidant action than any other other forest honey worldwide

-- Crystallization: it does not crystallize easily due to the low sugar and water concentration.
+- Crystallization: it does not crystallize easily due to the low natural sugar and water concentration

 Crystallization is a natural and uncontrolled phenomenon that causes pure raw honey to become thick and cloudy.
 Honey is a super-saturated solution of two sugars: glucose and fructose.
 Glucose sugar separates from water and become crystals, while fructose remains as a liquid.
 The best way to convert honey into smooth liquid is to apply a heating method with warm water that should not exceed 35°C, otherwise its nutritious properties will be destroyed.
 Microwave use is to be strictly avoided.